Article Translations: (Spanish)

 Quick-relief medicines (also called rescue medicines or fast-acting medicines) do what their name says.
 They work immediately to relieve symptoms of an asthma flare-up as it's happening.
-They're often inhaled directly into the lungs, where they open up the airways to relieve symptoms like wheezing, coughing, and shortness of breath.
+They open up the airways to relieve symptoms like wheezing, coughing, and shortness of breath.

 If your child has been prescribed quick-relief medicine, it's important to always keep it on hand.
 That means at home, at the mall, at sports practice, and even on vacation.
 Talk with your doctor about how often your child needs it.
 If it's too often, the doctor also might prescribe a daily long-term control medicine to help prevent asthma flare-ups.

 Long-term control medicines (also called controller medicines or maintenance medicines) work over a period of time to ease airway swelling, limit mucus, and help prevent asthma symptoms.
 These medicines may be inhaled or swallowed as a pill or liquid.
 They should be taken as prescribed, even when your child seems well.